General

 Who is authorised to sign a contract/agreement on behalf of a Dubai Government Entity?

-- Yes, the letter of intent is only intended to express the intention of the Dubai Government Entity to enter into a contract/agreement and the award letter is only intended to be applicable when a Dubai Government Entity awards the project to a vendor, and these documents are not intended to contain comprehensive rights, obligations, legal remedies, etc. as these are expected to be stipulated in the actual contract/agreement.
+- Yes, the letter of intent is only intended to express the intention of the Dubai Government Entity to enter into a contract/ an agreement and the award letter is only intended to be applicable when a Dubai Government Entity awards the project to a vendor, and these documents are not intended to contain comprehensive rights, obligations, legal remedies, etc. as these are expected to be stipulated in the actual contract/agreement.

 When should we sign the contract/agreement?
 Is it before, during or after the completion of the project?
 Why?

-- As stated above, a contract/agreement must be signed before the commencement of services by a vendor in order to fully protect the Dubai Government Entity.
+- As stated above, a contract/ an agreement must be signed before the commencement of services by a vendor in order to fully protect the Dubai Government Entity.
 If the services have commenced before signing the contract/agreement, this exposes the Dubai Government Entity to various potential commercial and legal risks, including an inability to enforce obligations on the vendor, a lack of available remedies.
 The Dubai Government Entity will be put in a weaker bargaining position.

 What are the standard Dubai Government provisions in respect of payment terms, damages and limits of liability?